lizmat/rak/README.md

 ### :world-executable

 Flag.
-If specified, indicates only paths that are **executable** by any user or group, are (not) acceptable for further selection.
+If specified, indicates paths, that are **executable** by any user or group, are (not) acceptable for further selection.

 ### :world-readable

 Flag.
-If specified, indicates only paths that are **readable** by any user or group, are (not) acceptable for further selection.
+If specified, indicates paths, that are **readable** by any user or group, are (not) acceptable for further selection.

 ### :world-writeable

 Flag.
-If specified, indicates only paths that are **writable** by any user or group, are (not) acceptable for further selection.
+If specified, indicates paths, that are **writable** by any user or group, are (not) acceptable for further selection.

 ### :writable

 Flag.
-If specified, indicates only paths that are **writable** by the current **user**, are (not) acceptable for further selection.
+If specified, indicates paths, that are **writable** by the current **user**, are (not) acceptable for further selection.

 PATTERN RETURN VALUES
 ---------------------